Average Living Cost in Detroit: Monthly Budget, Rent & Essentials

 grocery and dining expenses

-You’ll want to budget for groceries and eating out separately, since a single adult spends about $4,138 yearly on groceries while a family of four averages $12,162.
+You’ll want to budget for groceries and eating out separately.
+A single adult may spend about $344 per month on groceries, while a family of four may spend near $1,014.

 Grocery Price Breakdown